nirgodin/Politicians/README.md

 In lights of these development and the exponential evolvement of the Natural Language Processing theory and tools, it is very interesting to analyze the way politicians and journalists behave and express themselves in the social media.

 # Wordclouds
-A clear, usefull and colourfull way to describe what's on the agenda is a wordcloud, containing the words that were mainly used during a given period of time.
+A clear, usefull and colourfull way to describe what's on the agenda is a wordcloud, which displays the words that were most commonly used during a given period of time.
 Each word's size indicates the number of times it was used relative to the other words.
-This cloud, for example, is representing the agenda on the third week of the election, from 01-01-2021 until 08-01-2021.
+This cloud, for example, is representing the agenda on the third week of the election, from 01-01-2021 to 08-01-2021.

 <p align="center">
   <img src="Visualizations/Wordclouds/Wordcloud%208-1-2021.png">